Cryptocultist/jyotish-api/README.md

 The Jyotish library used in this project is licensed under the GNU General Public License version 2 or later.
 See the [Jyotish LICENSE](https://github.com/kunjara/jyotish/blob/master/LICENSE) for more details.

-## Contact

-For any inquiries, questions, or support, please contact [on Telegram](http://t.me/teal33t).